 Step 2: Dig even deeper to understand more about other issues that stress attorneys.

 Step 3: Show you’ve got their backs.
-In your content, address how you help them meet their obligations and/or prove that you’re not exposing them to unnecessary risks.
-This could be as detailed as a full-blown original research study or entire sections of your website devoted to discussing these specific issues.
-But, it could also be as simple as adding “HIPAA-compliant” to a description.
+Address how you help them meet their obligations and/or prove that you’re not exposing them to unnecessary risks.
+This could be as detailed as a full-blown original research study or entire sections of your website devoted to discussing specific issues such as data security.
+Sometimes, it’s also as simple as adding “HIPAA-compliant” to a description.

 Problem 3: Your content triggers an automatic aversion to change.